 A good teacher is never without a good plan for discipline in the classroom.
-Ask any teacher and you’ll know that good behavior management can go a long away.
+Ask any teacher and you’ll know that good behavior management can go a long way.
 To help with managing student behavior, here are a few discipline strategies for teachers to keep in mind:

 Discipline with Dignity